The Zutang ji 祖堂集. Aspects of textual history, genealogy, and intertextuality

 Abstract

 From a methodological perspective, the study is grounded in traditional philology and literary criticism.
-However, the project further integrates approaches from Digital Humanities through the production of XML-based TEI diplomatic and critical editions of selected fragments of the Zǔtáng jí and related manuscripts (e.g., S.1635), as well as approaches from Historical Social Network Analysis and graph theory to explore the genealogical framework of the text.
-These materials are gradually made available on the website of the Database of Medieval Chinese Texts (Ghent University & Chung-Hwa Institute of Buddhist Studies 中華佛學研究所).
+However, the project further integrates approaches from Digital Humanities through the production of XML-based TEI diplomatic and critical editions of selected fragments of the Zutang ji and related manuscripts (e.g., Or.8210/S.1635), as well as approaches from Historical Social Network Analysis and graph theory to explore the genealogical framework of the text.
+Most of these materials have been made available on the website of the Database of Medieval Chinese Texts (Ghent University & Chung-Hwa Institute of Buddhist Studies 中華佛學研究所).

 People